apereo/cas/docs/cas-server-documentation/installation/Configuring-Service-Access-Strategy.md

 * To access the service, the principal must have a `cn` attribute whose value is either of `admin`, `Admin` or `TheAdmin`, OR the principal must have a `member` attribute whose value is either of `admins`, `adminGroup` or `staff`.
-The principal also must not have an attribute "role" whose value matches the pattern "deny.+"
+The principal also must not have an attribute "role" whose value matches the pattern `deny.+`.

 ```json